 - Be visible- Please by all means if you see me out, stop and introduce yourself.
-I really look forward to becoming a part of the Bluford community.
+I have thoroughly enjoyed becoming a part of the Bluford community.
 If something is on your mind, feel free to seek me out or set up an appointment.
 I will do my best to assist you or point you in the right direction.

 - Continue to grow and learn- As an educational leader, I feel it is vitally important to model lifelong learning.
 I read often in an attempt to continue to improve myself and I finished my Doctoral Degree through Western Illinois University last February.
 My dissertation topic was the new Evidence Based Funding Model for Illinois schools.

-- Fostering an environment where staff can thrive- I look forward to furthering a positive school culture among staff members.
-Teachers and support personnel play the most important role in educating our children.
-This is because they have the most direct role, therefore the most direct impact.
+- Fostering an environment where staff can thrive- A positive climate is essential to a wonderful learning environment.
+Teachers and staff play a direct role working with our students, therefore they have the most direct impact.
 A positive school culture translates to success for students.